BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 If you are more of a visual learner, I have made a [YouTube Video](https://www.youtube.com/watch?v=Bk1FCpg7S38) on how to install Unique Tav, load order, how to switch body/face tattoo's, makeup and how to make other texture mods compatible with Unique Tav!

-If you are an experienced user, there will be a lot of useful information in this guide, however take a look at [Kartoffel's YouTube Video](https://www.youtube.com/watch?v=g67eTrz9fWg) about Unique Tav.
+Even if you are an experienced user, there will still be a lot of useful information in this guide.

-If you are super advanced and want to add custom heads etc, look through [Super advanced super custom Unique Tav guide by Kartoffel](https://www.nexusmods.com/baldursgate3/articles/380)

 As this is going to be a big guide, here are the things it will cover:
 1. [How to install Unique Tav](#how-to-install-unique-tav)